ConniBug/Screaming-Mars/README.md

 to add it to the perm/non perm array you would append `["Command File name should match the name in array 'ster'", "Display name in web GUI"]`

-In out Example we would create this
+In our Example we would create this
 `["lockAllUsers", "Lock out all currently logged in users"]`

 and as this command wont be perminent OS damage we would add it to the non perm array eg